Local News Links:... .........................

 There were brief Manitoba stops at Brandon, Carberry and

-Portage la Prairie, but their longest visit was to Winnipeg on May 24, 1939 - Victoria Day!
+Portage la Prairie, but their longest stay was in Winnipeg on May 24, 1939, which also happened to be Victoria Day!

 Waving to the crowd from the balcony of the Legislature (source)